AdobeDocs/commerce-testing/src/pages/guide/integration/annotations/magento-data-fixture.md

 ---
-group: testing
-title: Data fixture annotation
+title: Data Fixture Annotation | Commerce Testing
+description:
 ---

+# Data fixture annotation

 A data fixture is a PHP script that sets data you want to reuse in your test.
 The script can be defined in a separate file or as a local test case method.